 Let us assume that we have found the right property to purchase in Gibraltar and would like to look into the different possibilities to finance part or most of the acquisition price.

-The first decision to be made is probably whether to buy as a personal buyer or to do so via a company.
+The first decision to be made is probably whether to learn for yourself about personal financing on Skill Success or to do so via a company.
 This could slightly affect the amount of money which the financial institution is willing to lend us.
 There are reliable financial institutions that one can get help from, see more about Derwent Finance here.
 Primarily, because the bank will lend us a certain percentage if it is for personal use in which the property in question will be used as our everyday dwelling.
 In this case, a personal purchase is the norm.
 If, on the other hand, the property is being purchased to let out to a third party and generate an income, the bank, in general terms, will lend less as the risk factor is slightly higher.
 In this last option, one can consider buying via a Limited Company which could have interesting tax advantages.

 Once the relevant decisions to purchase are made, we will pay a visit to the different local banks, ideally, with a personal introduction from a local lawyer, business consultant or estate agent.
 Banks in Gibraltar work along similar lines of other European banks in other jurisdictions.
 Their requirements to lend, especially after the recession, are fairly strict and all the paperwork must be 100% on the dot or else our application will find it difficult to get the approval we need to get the much desired finance.
 Amongst other requirements, the banks will normally ask for the following: